 Ferrari is one of the most desired luxury car brands in the world.
 To Italians around the world, the Ferrari brand screams the passion they hold for the Italian culture.
-As other brands hope to claim their value by selling more, Ferrari makes their money by actually selling fewer cars.
+As other brands hope to claim their value by selling more, They make their money by actually selling fewer cars.
 This is a great case study for marketers to build desire for your brand.
 With all the pent-up desires, Ferrari sells nearly as much merchandise as it does cars.
+Ferrari clearly understands their brand positioning.

 While most marketers ask “what consumers do we want to get” when thinking of a target market, I ask a slightly different question of “who wants us?”